w3f/polkadot-wiki/docs/learn/how-to/parity-signer-add-account.md

 1\.
 [Create](parity-signer-create-account.md) or [restore](parity-signer-restore-account.md) an account in Parity Signer.

 2\.
 Open the [Polkadot Developer Signer](signer-where-to-download.md) in your browser toolbar.
 Click on the gear icon to open the settings.
-Here, allow QR camera access, then choose "Open extension in new window".
+Here, allow QR camera access, then choose "Open extension in new window."

 ![](../../assets/how-to/65012721702.png)

 3. The extension will open in a new window.
 You will see a camera icon in the URL bar: click on it and allow the extension to access your camera.

 4\.
 You may need to reload the extension page.
-Then click on the plus icon and choose "Attach external QR-signer account".
+Then click on the plus icon and choose "Attach external QR-signer account."

 ![](../../assets/how-to/65012721732.png)